Snowmobiling Yellowstone's Lower Loop

 The easiest way into the Park during winter is a guide service.
 Many offer day excursions from borders towns, West Yellowstone being most popular.
 You can also book a stay at Old Faithful's Snow Lodge or Mammoth Hotel (later accessible by car).
 All other Park facilities are closed in winter.

-You can also enter a lottery for a non-guided snowmobile permit.
-The Park issues four permit per day, one from each accessible entrance.
+Alternatively, you can enter a lottery for a non-guided snowmobile permit.
+At the time, the Park issued four permit per day, one from each accessible entrance.
 A friend was lucky to snag a permit for the East Entrance.
-Unable to use it, I took over planning.
-Each permit allows five sleds—ten people assuming double sleds.
+Unable to use it, I took over.
+Each permit allows five sleds or ten people assuming double sleds.

-With an East Entrance permit, we needed to start in Cody, WY, a 5-hour drive from Jackson.
-We planned to drive up the night before to overnight in Cody before an early start.
+With an East Entrance permit, we needed to start in Cody, WY – a 5-hour drive from Jackson.
+We planned to drive to Cody the night before to overnight before an early start.

-We hoped to snowmobile the full Lower Loop clockwise, more ambitious than most winter day trips into the Park:
+We hoped to snowmobile the full Lower Loop, more ambitious than most winter day trips into the Park:

 • Enter the Park via Sylvan Pass, cutting through the Absaroka Range.

-• Refuel at Fishing Bridge, then head for West Thumb geyser basin.
+• Refuel at Fishing Bridge, then head west to West Thumb geyser basin.

 • Lunch at Old Faithful, the busiest part of the Park.